degeri/securepi/latest.md

 </details>
 <br>

-Make sure you are [verify](https://docs.decred.org/advanced/verifying-binaries/) the tar file.
+Make sure you [verify](https://docs.decred.org/advanced/verifying-binaries/) the tar file.

 Now you can tar the  `copytob` folder for transport.